cchitsiang/awesome-stars/README.md

 ## TypeScript

+- [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 Logto helps you build the sign-in experience and user identity within minutes.
+We provide an OIDC-based identity service and the end-user experience with username, phone number, email, and social
 - [infracost/vscode-infracost](https://github.com/infracost/vscode-infracost) - See cost estimates for Terraform right in your editor💰📉
 - [Shopify/flash-list](https://github.com/Shopify/flash-list) - A better list for React Native
 - [cremich/cdk-bill-bot](https://github.com/cremich/cdk-bill-bot) - The serverless cost optimization bot